ridmaka/led_matrix_8x8_Scrolling/README.md

 # led_matrix_8x8_Scrolling
-LED matrix 8x8 can scroll using cappital letters
+LED matrix 8x8 can scroll a word using capital letters.